aaronkaplan/yellowsub/docs/ARCHITECTURE-VISION.md

 * it shall support multiple datamodels (STIX 2.1, intelMQ DHO, AIL exchange format)
 * it was originally developed for threat hunting automation needs and has a strong focus on CTI

+**To emphasize: yellowsub is all about RE-USING existing standards, solutions, open source existing tools which are already used in the organization**.

 # OO-Architecture

 The object oriented architecture is described in [this document](OO-Architecture.md).